brettz9/webappfind/docs/TO-DOS.md

         such sandboxing.
-    1. Option to enable `file:` protocol (though mention it is currently risky in Firefox to use `postMessage` for security and privacy given its lack of scoping); report issue to FF if issue not already added (also for better means than '\*' for add-on communication?).
+    1. Option to enable `file:` protocol (though mention it is currently risky in Firefox to use `postMessage` for security and privacy given its lack of scoping); report issue to Firefox if issue not already added (also for better means than '\*' for add-on communication?).
 However, this option would be quite useful, especially if the todo just above on restricting external access were implemented, given that web apps could be installed to work with one's files (ideally without concerns that the data was going to be sent anywhere, and if the todo to confirm saves were implemented, one could also see what changes were being made to a file before being actually saved).
 Unfortunately, `file:` sites cannot register themselves as protocol handlers, so the user would need to configure their settings so as to rely on the default handlers in `filetypes.json` to be able to use such a file (or we would need to create our own mechanism, such as through `postMessage` back to the add-on (or a change in the file's GET parameters or perhaps modification of an element within the document), to allow a `file:` site to request permission to become usable as a protocol handler).
 1. Reimplement protocol registration functionality and create tests using `registerProtocolHandler` (also for JS/JSON/mytype); also consider HTML head meta-data for flagging availability of file registrations